freddie-a/robot/README.md

 ### Who's Doing What?
 ---
 Laura did a fantastic whiteboard summary of this info.
-Unfortunately nobody took a photo of it, so we'll update this as things change:
+Unfortunately nobody took a photo of it, so we'll update this as we go:

 **Lava Palava (White Line One)**
 * Luke Amos (C'est moi)